2018 World U-17 Hockey Challenge

-The 2018 World Under-17 Hockey Challenge is an ice hockey tournament that was held in Quispamsis and Saint John, New Brunswick, Canada from November 3 and 10.
+The 2018 World Under-17 Hockey Challenge was an ice hockey tournament that was held in Quispamsis and Saint John, New Brunswick, Canada from November 3 and 10.
 The World Under-17 Hockey Challenge is held by Hockey Canada annually to showcase young hockey talent from Canada and other strong hockey countries.

 The round-robin and knockout games were hosted at Qplex in Quispamsis and Harbour Station in Saint John, and the latter hosted the bronze and gold medal games.

 Challenge results

 Preliminary round

 Games for Group A were played at TD Station in Saint John, and games for Group B were played at Qplex in Quispamsis.